This is a list of all American studies courses. For more information, see American Studies.

 AMST:1074 Inequality in American Sport3 s.h.

 Cultural meanings of sport in contemporary U.S. culture; American dream as promoted, challenged in sport; sport experiences, inclusion, and exclusion as affected by gender and sexuality, race and ethnicity, social class, age, physical ability/disability, and nationalism.
-GE: Values, Society, and Diversity.
+GE: Values and Culture.
 Same as GWSS:1074, SPST:1074.

 AMST:1076 Rock and Roll 1980 to the Present3 s.h.